Your request is being processed, please wait.

 Controllers that monitor conditions and adjust run times based on plant water requirements.
 This would include systems that can:

-• automatically adjust the schedule based on changing weather
+• automatically adjust the schedule based on changing weather conditions

 • have rain sensors or moisture sensors at your property that automatically delay watering if rain is detected